 How Often Should You Clean Your Yoga Mat?

 The frequency of cleaning your yoga mat largely depends on your practice schedule and conditions.
 Daily practitioners should clean their mats weekly to prevent the buildup of sweat, dirt, and bacteria.
 Less frequent yoga enthusiasts can extend the duration between cleanings, but if you're into hot yoga or outdoor sessions, more frequent cleanings are recommended.
 In the end, it's best to be cautious and keep your mat fresh and hygienic with regular cleanings.
 The best part?
 Cleaning your yoga mat isn't as challenging or time-consuming as you may think.

-How to Clean Yoga Mat by Hand
+Steps to Clean Your Yoga Mat by Hand:

 - Shake out your mat and lay it flat.